-Every society, and every human being living in these systems, has a worldview.
-Every day, each of us is constrained and inspired, sabotaged and liberated by the unique worldview that animates and drives our world.
+Every society and every human being who’s living in them has a worldview.
+Every day, each of us is inspired and constrained, sabotaged and liberated by the unique worldview that animates and drives our worlds.

 They’re not.
 So, today we no longer have the luxury of living our lives blissfully unaware of either our society's worldview or our own more personal version of it.
 For at least two reasons.
 First, the pace and the significance of all the disruptive technological changes that we’re currently experiencing won't let us hide inside the kind of naiveté that used to be OK.
 Second, these days, many of the individuals who live right next to us actually hold views and visions of life that, at first blush, are antithetical to our own.

-Both these reasons can be frightening, especially when the pace of change is too fast, and/or when the "others" living next door are strident about the differences between them and us.
-All by themselves these two phenomena are powerful enough to elicit from any of us a higher level of anxiety than most people are accustomed to.
-So, at this point in history, it’s clear that we all are sensing what’s true; especially the fact that the certainty and safety of our society's basic worldview appears to be threatened by the otherness that the “immigrants next door” and today's technological disruptions are bringing into our lives .
-As a result, whether we're aware of it or not, all of us at times are feeling vulnerable, disoriented, and uncertain.
+Both these reasons can be frightening, especially when the pace of change surrounding us is too fast, and/or when the "others" living next door are strident about the differences between them and us.
+All by themselves these two phenomena are powerful enough to elicit from any of us higher levels of anxiety than most people are accustomed to.
+Accordingly, at this point in history, it’s clear that we all are sensing what’s true; the certainty and safety of our society's basic worldview appears to be threatened by the otherness that the “immigrants next door” and today's technological disruptions are bringing into our lives .
+As a result, whether we're aware of it or not, all of us, most of the time are feeling vulnerable, disoriented, and uncertain.

 New 21st Century Perspectives

 A wide spectrum of worldviews and mindsets are currently active in the world;

 An array of scholars and practitioners are working in this field; and,

 A few of these practitioners have developed some new and intriguing worldview and mindset interventions.